 SOS note: This story was sent to us by a boy who wrote this story to shine a light on the plight of orangutans.
-He was studying deforestation at school, but flew through the topic at such a pace, that he felt frustrated and started to do his own research into what is happening to orangutans on the ground in Indonesia.
+He was studying deforestation at school, but felt so compelled by the topic and the orangutans' plight, that he started to do his own research into what is happening to orangutans on the ground in Indonesia.
 This is what he wrote, hoping to inspire other young people to share his passion for these wonderful animals:

 Day 1 - I lay in the branches quietly, letting the warmth of the hot sun shine over me.
 I think about Ma deep in the forest, gathering food – young leaves and juicy fruits.
 Where is she?
 Normally, Ma would have been back ages ago.